Skip to main content

 SSO endpoint

-The login address, typically https://HOST_NAME/cas/idp/profile/SAML2/POST/SSO.
+The login address, typically something like https://HOST_NAME/cas/idp/profile/SAML2/POST/SSO.
 Drawn from the CAS metadata.

 Unique user attribute